-9/17/2020 Could you please advise if any of the properties below would be under an alias, are no longer owned by UML, or are otherwise not included in the database for some other reason? • LeLacheur Park • Falmouth Annex • Grounds Maint.
-Garage • 61 East Meadow Lane • 5 Lawrence Dr • 49 East Meadow Lane • 3 Dane Ave • 193-199 Pawtucket • 1301 Middlesex UML Abrahamson, Dan LeLacheur Park - This is a City-owned facility.
+9/17/2020 properties below would be under an alias, are no longer owned by UML, or are otherwise not included in the database for some other reason? • LeLacheur Park • Falmouth Annex • Grounds Maint.
+Garage • 61 East Meadow Lane • 5 Lawrence Dr • 49 East Meadow Lane • 3 Dane Ave • 193-199 Pawtucket • 1301 Middlesex UML Abrahamson, Dan facility.
 UMass Lowell is a tenant user.
-UMass does own some of the property immediately adjacent to the ballpark though.
-Grounds Maint.
-Garage - This was repurposed and renamed as the Falmouth Annex in the Space Inventory.
-61 East Meadow Lane - This was sold and is no longer owned by the university.
-5 Lawrence Dr - This is one of the addresses of the townhouses at River Hawk Village (along with 15 & 21 Lawrence Drive and 61 & 77 Perkins Street) 49 East Meadow Lane - This was sold and is no longer owned by the university.
-3 Dane Ave - The university demolished the building that was on this parcel and it is now part of the Salem Street parking lot.
-193-199 Pawtucket - The university demolished the Northern Canal Overlook.
-There are no active utility services to the overlook.
-1301 Middlesex - we are still receiving utility bills for this location - This was a property that was leased by the university but we terminated the lease in March 2020.
+UMass does own some of the property immediately adjacent to the ballpark though. • Grounds Maint.
+Garage - This was repurposed and renamed as the Falmouth Annex in the Space Inventory. • 61 East Meadow Lane - This was sold and is no longer owned by the university. • 5 Lawrence Dr - This is one of the addresses of the townhouses at River Hawk Village (along with 15 & 21 Lawrence Drive and 61 & 77 Perkins Street) • 49 East Meadow Lane - This was sold and is no longer owned by the university. • 3 Dane Ave - The university demolished the building that was on this parcel and it is now part of the Salem Street parking lot. • 193-199 Pawtucket -The university demolished the buildings that were located on these parcels and constructed the Northern Canal Overlook.
+There are no active utility services to the overlook. • 1301 Middlesex - we are still receiving utility bills for this location - This was a property that was leased by the university but we terminated the lease in March 2020.
 We should not be receiving or paying utility bills for this location.
-Closed - ((Provide access to the following resources: UMass Lowell's Utility Tracker/CBEI (energy tracking) Plant and buildings' meter data UML Abrahamson, Dan 9/17/2020 Provide access to the following resources: Closed 9/17/2020 Plants and buildings' drawings UML Ourique, Larry Closed 9/17/2020 Provide access to the following resources:Campus ViewerPhotospheres UML Locke, Pam Closed 9/17/2020 Provide access to the following resources: • Building management system UML Abrahamson, Dan Closed
+Closed 9/17/2020 Provide access to the following resources: • UMass Lowell's Utility Tracker/CBEI (energy tracking) • Plant and buildings' meter data UML Abrahamson, Dan Closed 9/17/2020 Provide access to the following resources: • Plants and buildings' drawings UML Ourique, Larry Closed 9/17/2020 Provide access to the following resources: • Campus Viewer • Photospheres UML Locke, Pam Closed 9/17/2020 Provide access to the following resources: • Building management system UML Abrahamson, Dan Closed